Coriander Seeds Mastery: Flavor Science, Global Techniques & Essential Kitchen Tips

 Global Cuisine Showdown: How Coriander Travels Well

-• Middle Eastern: Found in baharat blends, stews, and spiced meats.
+• Middle Eastern: Essential in baharat blends for stews and spiced meats.

-• Mexican: Paired with cumin in chorizo, mole, and taco seasonings.
+• Mexican: Paired with cumin in chorizo and mole recipes.

 World map showing major coriander seed usage regions